 - Your TV’s remote

-Details on HuskyCable basics, instructions for setting up HuskyCable on your TV and helpful tips can be found on page 5 of the 2014 Connection Kit.
+Details on HuskyCable basics, instructions for setting up HuskyCable on your TV and helpful tips can be found on the HuskyCable HDplus service page.

-All students living in university-owned residence halls and Northeastern @ The YMCA are provided with Internet access through ResNet, a high-bandwidth, high-speed wired network.
+All students living in university-owned residence halls are provided with Internet access through ResNet, a high-bandwidth, high-speed wired network.
 Students are required to register annually to use the network.
 We strongly encourage students to use ResNet whenever possible as it is significantly faster than any wireless network, providing you with a better experience for streaming video or gaming.

 What you will need: